guy477/ChatApp/readme.md

 Each service is designed to run on its own server instance, though for now they're all running locally.
 The idea is that as the app grows, we can scale each part independently:
 - Go service handles the traffic, routing, and streaming
 - Python manages the database stuff
-- TypeScript/React gives us a nice frontend
+- HTML gives us a simple, classic frontend

 ### My Understanding Of Software Architecture Patterns...
 Modern software development relies heavily on established patterns and principles that promote modularity, scalability, and maintainability.
 While terms like "microservices," "stateless," and "MVC" might seem like buzzwords, they represent fundamental architectural concepts that solve specific problems: